egorsmkv/Scribosermo/README.md

 Training time for voxforge on 2x Nvidia 1080Ti using batch size of 48 is about 01:45min per epoch.
 Training until early stop took 22min for 10 epochs.

 One epoch in tuda with batch size of 12 on single gpu needs about 1:15h.
 With both gpus and batch size of 24 for training and 12 for validation and test it takes about 24min.
 The argument "--use_cudnn_rnn" doesn't work for some reason with this dataset.

 One epoch in mailabs with batch size of 24/12/12 needs about 19min, testing about 21 min. \
 One epoch in common_voice with batch size of 24/12/12 needs about 31min, testing needs the same time.
+Training with augmentation until early stop took 4:20h for 8 epochs. \
+One epoch in swc with batch size of 12/12/12 needs about 1:08h, testing about 17 min.

 ## Results